MdAklashMiah/MdAklashMiah/README.md

 Passionate about crafting modern, scalable and user-friendly web applications.
 I love turning ideas into reality using clean code and creative UI/UX.

-## 🚀 About Me
-- 💻 I’m a passionate Full-Stack Developer.
-- 🌱 Currently learning **Next.js & Cloud Computing**.
-- 🔭 Working on **open-source projects**.
-- 👯 Looking to collaborate on **Web Development & AI projects**.
-- 💬 Ask me about **React, Node.js, and Python**.
-- ⚡ Fun fact: I enjoy solving coding challenges and exploring new tech stacks!

 ---

 ## 🛠 Tech Stack